Głubczyce: Middle Ages

 From about 1269, Hlubčice was part of the Moravian Duchy of Opava (Troppau), ruled by a cadet branch of the Bohemian Přemyslid dynasty since Nicholas I, a natural son of King Ottokar II, had received the lands from the hands of his father.
 Upon the death of Nicholas' son Duke Nicholas II and the division of the duchy of Opava between his heirs, in 1377, the town became the residence of Nicholas III who ruled as a Duke of Głubczyce.
 The town remained the seat of the Opava branch of the Přemyslids until the last Duke John II entered a Franciscan cloister in 1482.
-Upon his death three years later, his duchy was seized as a reverted fief by King Matthias Corvinus and transferred to the control of the Duchy of Krnov (Jägerndorf, Karniów) and the city finally lost its status as a residence.
+Upon his death three years later, his duchy was seized as a reverted fief by King Matthias Corvinus.
+In 1503 it was transferred to the Duchy of Krnov (Karniów) and the town finally lost its status as a residence.

-Modern Era
+Modern era

 While the Krnov principality was acquired by the Hohenzollern margrave George of Brandenburg-Ansbach in 1523, the Protestant Reformation reached the town.
 George had married Beatrice de Frangepan, the widow of Matthias Corvinus' son John; he and his son George Frederick tried to exert Hohenzollern influence in the Lands of the Bohemian Crown which from 1526 onwards were ruled by the Catholic House of Habsburg.
 In 1558, a Lutheran church and school were built in Głubczyce.
 In response to this, Franciscans and Jews were expelled from the city.
 During the Thirty Years' War, the city was completely destroyed, most devastatingly by Swedish forces in 1645.

 After the Silesian Wars, the city came under the rule of Prussia in 1743.
 Leobschütz was incorporated into the Province of Silesia by 1815 and became the administrative seat of a Landkreis (district).
-In the 18th century, Leobschütz belonged to the tax inspection region of Neustadt.
+In the 18th century, Leobschütz belonged to the tax inspection region of Neustadt (Prudnik).
 In 1781, the town's population stood at only, 2,637.
 In order to accommodate the city's expansion, parts of the city's wall were torn down.
 The population stood at 4,565 in 1825, and 9,546 in 1870.
 After World War I and the creation of the Republic of Poland, the Silesian plebiscite was held in Upper Silesia.
 The percentage of 99.5% of Leobschütz citizens voted for Germany.
-The Silesian Uprisings did not directly affect the city, which had almost exclusively German-speaking inhabitants.
+A group of Polish insurgents was captured by the Germans in the town during the Third Silesian Uprising in 1921, after they escaped after attempting to blow up a railroad bridge in nearby Racławice Śląskie.